PVH unites Calvin Klein lines in $2.8 billion deal

 (Reuters) - Clothing maker PVH Corp (PVH.N) will unite Calvin Klein underwear, jeans and sportswear lines under one roof in a $2.8 billion deal to buy rival Warnaco Group Inc WRC.N, the latest move in the consolidation of the apparel manufacturing industry.

-The cash and stock deal also nets PVH Warnaco’s brands and licenses like Speedo and Chaps to go along with its Tommy Hilfiger, IZOD and Van Heusen brands.
+The cash and stock deal also nets PVH brands like Speedo and Chaps to go along with its Tommy Hilfiger, IZOD and Van Heusen brands.

 PVH shares rose 20 percent on the deal, which is expected to add to earnings as soon as it closes.
 Warnaco rose almost 39 percent.